Guidelines & SubmissionSubmit Abstract

 nextGEN Poster Award

 The nextGen Poster Forum supports the next generation of coastal researchers.

 Current and recent postgraduate researchers will present and discuss their research with Conference delegates at the nextGEN Poster Forum, to be held on the opening afternoon of the Conference.

 All nextGEN delegates will present a summary poster of their research and be available to meet and discuss their work with other Conference delegates during the Forum.
 Awards for the best nextGEN poster and Delegates’ Choice nextGEN poster will be awarded.

 NZ Coastal Society Student Award

 The New Zealand Coastal Society is pleased to announce a student award to attend the Australasian Coasts and Ports 2019 Conference.

 The award will cover conference registration, attendance at the conference dinner and $1000 towards travel and accommodation.
-The award winner will be judged on the quality of the accepted abstract and alignment with the goals of the New Zealand Coastal Society.
-To be eligible the abstract must be accepted to present at Australasian Coasts and Ports 2017, the lead author must be enrolled at a recognised Tertiary institution based in New Zealand and a student member of the NZ Coastal Society at the time of submission.
+The award winner will be judged on the quality of the accepted paper and alignment with the goals of the New Zealand Coastal Society.
+To be eligible the paper must be accepted to present at Australasian Coasts and Ports 2017, the lead author must be enrolled at a recognised Tertiary institution based in New Zealand and a student member of the NZ Coastal Society at the time of submission.
 Contact [email protected] for further information.